 Expats will quickly discover that locals are incredibly welcoming and hospitable.
 Greek people are warm and friendly, they value relationships, love food and are proud of their culture and traditions.
-Expats will find that any attempts to speak Greek to the locals will be greatly appreciated.
+Expats will find that any attempts to speak Greek will be greatly appreciated.

-Greek society is laid back and the pace of life is slow and relaxed.
+Greek society is laid back, and the pace of life is slow and relaxed.
 Locals tend not to rush through their daily routines and, although they do work hard, they enjoy the simple pleasures in life.
-This may take some time to adjust to for locals used to a fast-paced environment, especially in the workplace.
+This may take some time to adjust to for expats used to a fast-paced environment, especially in the workplace.

 Expats in Greece will love the Mediterranean climate this country offers its residents.
 Although the year-round sunshine is punctuated by rain on occasion, the number of wet days are few.
 Winters are mild and bright, and the hot summer weather is accompanied by a cool ocean breeze.

-Crime rates are low in Greece and most people report feeling extremely safe walking around Greece at day or night.
+Crime rates are low in Greece, and most people report feeling extremely safe walking around Greece day or night.
 General precautions should still be taken, but expats feel safe in general.

 Healthcare in Greece

 Unfortunately, there is a culture of corruption and bureaucracy involved in the Greek public healthcare sector that brings down the quality of care significantly.
-Lack of funding and mismanagement also contribute to this.
+Mismanagement and lack of funding also contribute to this.
 The Greek government has put a number of measures in place in recent years in an attempt to streamline the system and fight corruption.

 Working in Greece

 Expats without a job in hand may struggle to find employment in Greece.
-Although Greece’s unemployment rate is declining it is still rather high.
-When looking to hire an expat, companies generally also prefer to hire an EU expat as the paperwork involved in hiring non-EU expats is immense.
+Although Greece's unemployment rate is declining, it is still rather high.
+When looking to hire an expat, companies usually also prefer to hire an EU expat, as the paperwork involved in hiring non-EU expats is immense.
 While speaking Greek can assist expats in looking for a job, it will not guarantee employment.

 ►For more about life in the capital, see our Moving to Athens guide.